Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/README.md

 			```PowerShell
 			https://<<WORKSPACE_NAME>>-<<FHIR_SERVICE_NAME>>.fhir.azurehealthcareapis.com/
 			```

-4. Storage account need to be set as both the export location for Azure API for FHIR and the import location for Azure Health Data Services FHIR service (5 and 6 below)
+4. Storage account needs to be set as both the export location for Azure API for FHIR and the import location for Azure Health Data Services FHIR service (5 and 6 below).
+  - Note: The migration tool supports migration with Azure API for FHIR and Azure Health Data Services FHIR servers that are within the same subscription or across different subscriptions, as long as they are in the same Tenant ID.
+In both scenarios, please make sure that the same storage account is configured as export and import configurations for Azure API for FHIR and Azure Health Data Services FHIR server.
 5. Configure [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) on the origin Azure API for FHIR server.
 Make sure that the intermediate Azure storage account that you plan to use for this migration is selected as the $export storage account for FHIR instance.
 You can do this by configuring [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) on the source FHIR instance (Azure API for FHIR server).
 If you do not already have a storage account, create a new storage account and follow the steps for configuring [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) to select that storage account.

 6. Configure [$import](https://learn.microsoft.com/azure/healthcare-apis/fhir/configure-import-data) on the destination FHIR instance (Azure Health Data Service FHIR service server) with the same storage account as the import location, and set import mode to incremental mode.